alvii147/QuickstartGuides/Django/_drafts/DjangoQuickstartGuide.md

 ## Passing data from Django to HTML templates

-Data can be passed from views.py to the HTML templates using the [Jinja2](https://jinja.palletsprojects.com/en/2.11.x/) syntax.
+Data can be passed from Django views to the HTML templates in the form of a dictionary and displayed using [Jinja2](https://jinja.palletsprojects.com/en/2.11.x/) syntax.

 `views.py`: